Open-Attestation/documentation-website/docs/verifiable-document/document-data.md

 Commands:
-  index.js filter <source> <destination>    Obfuscate fields in the document [fields..] index.js batch <raw-dir> <batched-dir>    Combine a directory of documents [schema]                                  into a document batch
+  index.js filter <source> <destination>    Obfuscate fields in the document [fields..] index.js wrap <unwrapped-dir> <wrapped-dir>    Combine a directory of documents [schema]                                  into a document batch

 Options: